Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 As a result, the system gets messy very quickly.
 In addition, Node Js is single threaded, making instruction execution to be performed in sequence.

-That means, the concurrency support in Node JS as not agile as it should be.
+That means, the concurrency support in Node JS is as not agile as it should be.

 Error handling in Go language has a uniquely different approach.
-Golang demands explicit error checking with the code written.
+Golang demands explicit error checking with the lines of code that are written.

-But, on the positive side, it does also ensure better consistency and flawless result.
+But, on the positive side, it does also ensure better consistency and flawless results.

 In Node JS, error handling can be inconsistent at times.
-But, it offers better and clear error handling than Golang with common throw-catch handling technique.
+But, it offers better and clearer error handling than Golang with common throw-catch handling technique.

 And the best part is that a lot of web developers are already familiar with this technique.

-However, if database interaction or network communication is involved, the performance of Golang and Node JS are often equal.
+However, if database server interaction or network applications is involved, the performance of Golang Vs Node.Js is often equal.

 Read More: Development practices our NodeJS developers